firefly-iii/docs/docs/docs/firefly-iii/importing-data/introduction.md

 # Introduction

-Importing transactions (automatically) into Firefly III is one of the most asked features of Firefly III.
-Everybody wants Firefly III to automatically connect to their bank and synchronize all transactions.

-In order to import transactions into Firefly III, you'll have to install and run separate tools.
-These tools can do the synchronization for you.
-All of these apps connect to the Firefly III API (documented [on a separate website](https://api-docs.firefly-iii.org/)).
-To connect these apps to the API, most require an access token and an OAuth flow to be followed.
+In order to import transactions into Firefly III, you'll have to install the **[Firefly III Data Importer](../../data-importer/index.md)**.
+This app connects to the [Firefly III API](https://api-docs.firefly-iii.org/).

 ## Some notes regarding importing transactions